Risk Identification and Management Basics Training Course

 35 HoursOverview

-Across the globe regulators are increasingly linking the amount of risk taken by a bank to the amount of capital it is required to hold and banks and financial services are increasingly being managed on risk-based management practices.
-The banks, their products, the regulations and the global market are becoming increasingly complex, driving ever greater challenges in effective risk management.
-A key lesson of the banking crisis of the last five years is that risks are highly integrated and to manage them efficiently banks have to understand these interactions.
+Globally, regulators are increasingly tying the level of risk a bank takes with the amount of capital it must hold.
+As a result, banks and financial services institutions are adopting more risk-based management practices.
+The complexity of banks, their products, regulations, and the global market is on the rise, posing greater challenges for effective risk management.
+A crucial lesson from the banking crisis of the past five years is that risks are highly interconnected, and to manage them efficiently, banks must understand these interdependencies.

 Key features include:

-- detailed review of the major risks faced by banks
+- a detailed review of major risks faced by banks

-- industry best practices for adopting an enterprise approach to integrating risk management across an entire organisation
+- industry best practices for adopting an enterprise-wide approach to integrating risk management across the entire organization

-- using governance techniques to build a group wide culture to ensure everyone takes an active role in managing risks in line with the banks strategic objectives
+- using governance techniques to foster a group-wide culture where everyone actively participates in managing risks aligned with the bank's strategic objectives

-- what challenges could be faced by risk managers in the future.
+- the potential challenges that risk managers may face in the future.

-The course will make extensive use of case studies designed to explore, examine and reinforce the concepts and ideas covered over the five days.
-Historical events at banks will be used throughout the course to highlight how they have failed to manage their risks and actions that could have been taken to prevent loss.
+The course will extensively use case studies designed to explore, examine, and reinforce the concepts and ideas covered over the five days.
+Historical events at banks will be used throughout the course to highlight instances where risks were not effectively managed and actions that could have been taken to prevent losses.

 Objectives

-The objective of this course is to help bank management deliver an appropriate integrated strategy for managing the complex and changing risks and regulations in today’s international banking environment.
-Specifically this course aims to give senior level management an understanding of:
+The objective of this course is to assist bank management in developing an appropriate integrated strategy for managing the complex and evolving risks and regulations in today's international banking environment.
+Specifically, this course aims to provide senior-level management with an understanding of:

-- major risk within the financial industry and the major international risk regulations
+- major risks within the financial industry and key international risk regulations

-- how to manage a bank’s assets and liabilities whilst maximising return
+- how to manage a bank’s assets and liabilities while maximizing returns

-- the interaction between risk types and how banks use an integrated approach for their management
+- the interaction between different types of risks and how banks use an integrated approach for their management

-- corporate governance and the best practice approaches to managing the diverse interests of the stakeholders
+- corporate governance and best practices for managing the diverse interests of stakeholders

-- how to develop a culture of risk governance as a tool for minimising unnecessary risk taking
+- how to cultivate a culture of risk governance as a tool for minimizing unnecessary risk-taking

 Who should attend this seminar

-This course is intended those who are new to integrated risk management, senior management responsible strategic risk management, or those who wish to further their understanding of enterprise risk management.
-It will be of use to:
+This course is designed for those who are new to integrated risk management, senior management responsible for strategic risk management, or those looking to deepen their understanding of enterprise risk management.
+It will be beneficial for:

 - Senior managers